AGH University of Kraków: Education during the war

 Thanks to the generosity and dedication of the Mining Academy employees, the collection of the MA Main Library was safely deposited in the Jagiellonian Library.
 Academy activities had to go underground, and the governance attempted to reclaim or establish makeshift teaching venues and educational materials.

 With the consent of the occupier, in 1940, a State School of Mining, Metallurgy, and Measurement (Staatlische Fachschule für Berg- Hütten- und Vermessungwesen) was established with Polish as the language of instruction.
 Professor Walery Goetel took the position of the head teacher; other professors from the closed Mining Academy became teachers.
 Both professors and assistants were also involved in underground education, lecturing, and teaching classes for academic students.
 During the underground schooling action, 278 examinations and 16 diploma exams took place.

 After World War II

 In 1947, by virtue of an important resolution, the academy was renamed Academy of Mining and Metallurgy (Polish: Akademia Górniczo-Hutnicza, AGH).
 Formal approval of this change by the central authorities came only in 1949.

 Professor Walery Goetel, who promoted a far-reaching development plan, initiated the expansion of the academy.
 His plan was carried out and implemented in the following decades.

-During the authoritarian times of the Polish People's Republic (Polish: Polska Republika Ludowa, PRL), the academic and educational profile of the academy was adjusted to the needs of industry, and the university itself thrived, as no other higher education institution at that time.
+During the authoritarian times of the Polish People's Republic (Polish: Polska Republika Ludowa, PRL), the academic and educational profile of the academy was adjusted to the needs of industry, and the AGH University itself thrived, as no other higher education institution at that time.